data-apis/governance/consortium_governance.md

 Developing API standards requires a significant amount of engineering work and technical writing, which in turn requires funding.
 Sponsors provide that funding.
-Sponsors will nominate up to three representatives as Members.
+Sponsors will nominate up to four representatives as Members.
 Sponsors will be publicly acknowledged on the Consortium website.
 At this time there are no other Sponsor benefits - in case that changes, those benefits will be documented in this governance document.